godot-d/godot-d/example/README.md

 Usage
 -----
+- Run the API generator first!
+Generated classes are not included in the repo yet.
+There's a README in the `generator` folder.
 - Build the D example with `dub build godot-d:example`.
 It'll generate a shared/dynamic library; the filename depends on OS, but it will be placed in the Godot project's `lib` folder, ready to use.
 - Open the Godot project and find the `DLibrary.tres` resource.
 This wraps the library itself; make sure your OS's library path is set to the DLL you compiled.
 - Run the project.
 The Label is already set up with a GDNative Script using `DLibrary.tres` and the `Test` D class.